I.N.T.E.R.E.S.T.S.

 M o r e M u s i c P e o p l e . . . .

-- Bobby Darin (gone at the tender age of 37.
-"Mack The Knife" is my all-time 50's favorite, but the man could sing the phone book and I'd be all ears)
+• Bobby Darin (gone at the tender age of 37.
+"Mack The Knife" is my all-time 50's favorite, but the man could sing most anything and I'd be all ears)

 I also love most 50's "doo wop", "big band", and classic oldie ballads such as many of those I selected for background music on my refuge.
 Now, let's move on to the wonderful subject of movies and their stars, beginning with a man I've loved from afar as long as I can remember...